Nashville music club owners recall night the music died

 As the virus raged on, the dream of once again packing Basement East full of music lovers seemed shakier than ever.

-“There were times that thought crossed my mind: ‘It’s not going to happen,’” Brown said.
+“There were times that thought crossed my mind: ‘It’s not going to happen,’” said Dave Brown, the club's other owner.

 Now, as the anniversary of the two catastrophic events approaches, the partners are hoping to finally reopen.
 Amid signs that virus cases are dropping and with more people getting vaccinated, they’ve set their sights on this spring.
 But they still plan to require patrons to wear masks and will spread tables out throughout the club’s 5,000-square-foot (465-square-meter) space.